lab-incert/peba1/README.md

 cmake ..
 make
 ```
-The executable `Client` is created and can be executed.
+The executable `peba1` is created and can be executed.

 ### Licence